Category: Community

 Phase 2: Backup

 Our communities deal with frequent macrogrid power outages.
 For most of them, having a reliable electricity is the main value proposition for setting up a microgrid.
-In phase 2, we deploy right sized battery capacity to provide backup power during macrogrid outages and increase energy reliability for the community
+In phase 2, we deploy right sized solar and or battery capacity to provide backup power during macrogrid outages and increase energy reliability for the community

 Phase 3: Backbone

-After achieving nearly 100% reliability, we now invest in reducing the community’s reliance on the macrogrid.
+After achieving nearly 100% power reliability, we now invest in reducing the community’s reliance on the macrogrid.
 We increase battery capacity and add onsite renewable generation capacity like solar to grow our backup into the main source and then rely on the macrogrid as a backup.
 This further drives down the cost of energy for the community and stimulates growth in new businesses and quality of life for people living there.

 Phase 4: Energy Independence